mgs255/handel/ReadMe.md

     - 7932:5005
 ```

-The program will ignore the respository prefix, and extract the service name (again assuming
+The program will ignore the repository prefix, and extract the service name (again assuming
 that the service name has the same name as the image).
 Note that in this case, the service
 depends on mysql and kafka and these services will be added as required dependent services.